begins: Thursday, September 12 and

 Trinity United Church, Richmond Street Entrance

-please bring all you need – mat, blankets, cushion, pillow….these are NOT provided. email yogaink@icloud.com for the link
+for in-person please bring all you need – mat, blankets, cushion, pillow….these are NOT provided, also let Ruth know you will be attending so the door will be unlocked.
+902-969-3102 email yogaink@icloud.com for the link

 Thursdays 7-7:30 pm

 A note from Ruth: I was introduced to meditation almost 60 years ago, before exploring a physical yoga practice.
 I started teaching in 1980 with Community School in Montague using several books that are still on my shelves.
 My formal yoga training experiences began shortly after.
-I have amassed thousands of hours of Yoga training and have teaching certificates in Kundalini; Hatha; Yin; and Ashtanga Yoga styles.
+I have amassed thousands of hours of Yoga training and have teaching certificates from internationally recognized instructors in Kundalini, Hatha, Yin, and Ashtanga Yoga styles.

 I also studied Yoga Therapy extensively with Doug Keller and over the years attended many workshops for teachers in other styles including Restorative and Anusara.
 An assortment of top teachers along the way in the USA, Canada, Italy, and India have contributed to my knowledge and teaching styles of pranayama, meditation and Yoga Nidra.